 2. Original invoices, copies of prescriptions, documents certifying the payment

-- Name of the medical institution and department
+- name of the medical institution and department;

-- The period of treatment, number of bed days
+- the period of treatment, number of bed-days;

-- Operations (date, name, anaesthesia)
+- surgeries (date, name, anesthesia);

-- Name of the treating doctor
+- name of the treating physician

 4. Referral (may be a copy).